innokria/RAG-FOOD-Dataset-DEMO/README.md

-# OmniChef-Nexus
+# RAG-FOOD-DEMO
-OmniChef-VL-RAG is a multimodal retrieval-augmented generation (RAG) system designed for intelligent recipe understanding and interaction.
+RAG is a multimodal retrieval-augmented generation (RAG) system designed for intelligent recipe understanding and interaction.
 The system supports both visual and textual inputs, enabling users to discover, explore, and discuss recipes through a unified AI-driven interface.